nujan-io/nujan-ide/README.md

 ## Local Setup

-To set up the project locally for development with **Node.js 18 LTS** or higher, follow these steps:
+To set up the project locally for development, ensure that Node.js v18 LTS or higher is installed, and follow these steps:

 ### Steps